 Based on national decisions, one administration has made part(s) of this band available for audio PMSE and another administration for fixed services (see EFIS).

-Many CEPT administrations share the band 960-1164 MHz between Civil Aviation and the Military based on national joint agreements and on mutually agreed sharing procedures.
+Many CEPT administrations share the band 960-1164 MHz between Civil Aviation and the Military based on national joint agreements and on mutually agreed sharing procedures (Ref ECA table of allocations, Footnote ECA36).

-Other organisations
+Other organisations responsIbility for the use of the frequency band related to ARNS and AM(R)S systems

-EDA (European Defense Agency)
+EDA (European Defense Agency) and NATO/Military

-to be completed by EDA and by
+to be completed by EDA and by and NATO/Military

 European Aviation Safety Agency (EASA)

-to be completed by EASA
+to be completed by EASA,

+Responsability of EASA to be clarified

 European Aviation Safety Agency (EASA) is established under the European law REGULATION (EC) No 216/2008 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 20 February 2008 on common rules in the field of civil aviation and establishing a European Aviation Safety Agency in order to :